Edler

+Translations and Analogous

 In Czech this title is translated and used as šlechtic z.

+There is no direct translation for Edler into English.
+The literal and most common translation for Edler von is 'Noble of' (using the above example; Joseph Draginda, Noble of Draginda).
+The unusual style of the literal translation however has led Edler to sometimes be translated into Baron, such as in the case of SS officer Leopold Edler von Mildenstein.

+Similarly, finding an English analogue of rank is difficult due to the nature of the title.
+Many associate Edler with Esquire however this is technically incorrect, as in Britain (unlike in France) esquire does not denote nobility.
+A closer match in terms of rank is the Scottish Baron, who is accepted as being noble (like an Edler) and ranks beneath Baronets and Knights in the order of precedence (as an Edler ranks beneath a Ritter).
+This may explain the translation from Edler into Baron.

+As mentioned, in France, as well as in the Low Countries, the honorifics Écuyer and Jonkheer are the most closely related as they both denote nobility and rank immediately beneath Knights, however these are more akin to the untitled nobility in German speaking lands.

 Modern usage in German surnames and alphabetical sorting

 The title Edler was banned in Austria with the abolition of Austrian nobility in 1919.
 In Germany, when the German nobility was stripped of its privileges under the Article 109 of Weimar Constitution in 1919, the title was transformed into a dependent part of the legal surname.

 Since that time, the terms Edle, Edler von etc. are not to be translated, as they have lost their title status.
 These terms now appear following the given name, e.g. Wolfgang Gans Edler Herr zu Putlitz.
 As dependent parts of the surnames (nichtselbständige Namensbestandteile), the terms Edle, Edler von etc. are ignored in alphabetical sorting of names, as is the eventual nobility particle, and might or might not be used by those bearing them.
-The unofficial titles do, however, retain prestige in some circles of society.
+The unofficial titles do, however, retain prestige in some circles of society, where it can be used out of courtesy.